WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- Ayaan Ahmed says that this community is amazing.
+- kunal Kushwaha says that this community is amazing.
-- Ayaan made this change
+- Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Ayaan Ahmed loves this Community Classroom.